 Ayurveda is the world’s most established arrangement of medication.
 The composed custom of Ayurveda roots back around 5,000 years and has its starting points in the Vedic culture of India.

-As per Ayurveda (Ancient Indian clinical science), the whole world and all living and non-living things are comprised of five components, called Panchmahabhuta and they are:
+As per Ayurveda (Ancient Indian clinical science), the whole world and all living and non-living things are comprised of five components, called as Panchmahabhuta and they are:

-Dosha (Vat, Pitta, Kafa) – These are the useful units of the body, liable for shaping our constitution and for completing every one of the elements of the body needed for endurance.
+Dosha (Vat, Pitta, Kafa) – These are the useful units of the body, liable for shaping our constitution and for completing every one of the elements of the body needed for the endurance.

-Dhatu (Rasa, Rakta, Mansa, Meda, Asthi, Majja, Shukra) – These are the seven primary units of the body that structure every one of the tissues and frameworks of the body, as Circulatory framework, Musculoskeletal framework, Nervous framework, Genito-urinary framework and so forth Previously mentioned utilitarian units (Dosha) work through these Dhatus.
+Dhatu (Rasa, Rakta, Mansa, Meda, Asthi, Majja, Shukra) – These are the seven primary units of the body which structure every one of the tissues and frameworks of the body, as Circulatory framework, Musculoskeletal framework, Nervous framework, Genito-urinary framework and so forth Previously mentioned utilitarian units (Dosha) work through these Dhatus.

-Mala (Feces, Urine, and sweat) – These are the excretory tissues, which convey all poisons made in everyday absorption and digestion in the body and toss them out of the body.
+Mala (Feces, Urine and sweat) – These are the excretory tissues, which convey all poisons made in everyday absorption and digestion in the body and toss them out of the body.

 These are utilized according to the phase of the infection and relying on the age, sex and indispensable strength of the patient.
 A rundown of sign and inconsistency for Panchakarma are given and each treating Vaidya (Physician) needs to stringently analyze the patient according to these rundowns prior to initiating the Panchakarma treatment upon patient.
 Back rub and fomentations are not Panchakarma; truth be told they are done to set up the patient body for the better result of primary strategy of Panchakarma like Vaman(Induced Vomitting) or Virechan (Induced purgation) or Basti (cured oil or decoction douche) or Nasya (nasal instillation of the medications) or Raktamokshan (controlled Bloodletting under the oversight).